 The problem, however, comes when most users let their smartphones, laptops, and other mobile devices remember their passwords.
 While this may remove the hassle of typing down your password to access documents, it also defeats the purpose of password security.
 Get into the habit of logging out of the document-sharing application when it is not being used.
 And most importantly, remember to change passwords to keep the bad guys guessing regularly.

 Set access permission

-Employees come and go, new devices are introduced into the workplace, and large amounts of data are generated on the daily.
+Employees come and go, new devices are introduced into the workplace, and large amounts of data are generated daily.
 Any unchecked addition (or subtraction) to a company’s cloud ecosystems can potentially become a security threat.
 And if anything seems out of place, a business must detect and address the problem at a moment’s notice before it turns into a full-blown data security issue.

-Always connect from a secure location
+Always connect from a secure location.

 Despite the importance of previous tips, the security of the files you share depends on where you access your cloud application.
 Public hotspots like the ones you would see in most coffee shops or parks tend to be unencrypted.
 With the right tools, any hacker can sneak into an unsecured network, monitor their target’s activity, and eventually steal the login credentials for your cloud account.
 Just because you have ‘anywhere’ access to data, doesn’t mean you should.
 If you’re going to share sensitive files online, it’s absolutely imperative that you connect from secure networks.

 In addition, it also helps to activate two-factor authentication across all company devices and platforms.
 Two-factor authentication 0r 2FA adds an extra layer of security to passwords and user data.
 This method requires users’ second information to confirm their identity before a successful log-in.
 2FA is effective security that augments passwords and company assets.
 Any business owner must seriously consider this as a valuable tool.